-The crisis has made it obvious that reform of supervision and regulation is essential to create a safer financial system less prone to excessive risk taking.
-In addition to improved supervision of individual institutions, greater emphasis needs to be put on financial regulations that reflect the systemic nature of financial risks and the role that macroeconomic policies play.
-Care must be taken, however, to avoid excessive regulation that could stifle innovation and the benefits of a more globally integrated financial system.
-This note suggests the key aspects of the contours will be:
+This paper explores the responses of the private and public sector to the crisis and some of the probable outcomes.
+Aside from improved supervision of individual institutions, greater emphasis needs to be put on financial regulations that reflect the systemic nature of financial risks and the role that macroeconomic policies play.
+Global consistency of regulation and financial sector taxation will be essential to mitigate systemic risks, to avoid unintended distortions, and to help ensure a level playing field.
+This note suggests the key aspects of the future contours will likely be:

-- ➤ Banks will return to their more traditional function-regulation will attempt to limit the risks banks assume by imposing higher capital requirements (hence, permitting less leverage), probably limiting their profits. - The non-banking sector will likely have a greater competitive advantage-both in supplying credit and providing investors with non-bank services-and will thus grow.
-The perimeter of regulation will need to set to take into account more acutely the risks in the non-bank sector. - The global financial system will be smaller, and less levered, than in the recent past, and could well be less innovative and dynamic, at least for a while.
-How this will affect economic growth will depend on whether a more stable system motivates a higher level of savings and investment over the long run. - Market infrastructure, including more exchange trading of previously over-the-counter instruments and robust netting and clearing systems, will be reinforced to protect investors from counterparty risks, and will provide needed simplicity and transparency to make risks clearer and the financial system safer.
+- ➤ Banks are expected to return to their more traditional function as stricter regulation will limit the risks and activities that banks can undertake. - The nonbanking sector will likely have a greater competitive advantage-both in supplying credit and providing investors with nonbank services-and will thus grow. - The perimeter of regulation is bound to expand to take into account the risks in the nonbank sector. - ➤ Market infrastructure will be reinforced to protect investors and as a consequence will need to provide needed simplicity and transparency to make risks clearer and the financial system safer. - The global financial system is likely to be smaller, and less levered, than in the recent past, and could well be less innovative and dynamic, at least for a while.